BerkayPolat1/BC-Website/README.md

-# BC-Website
+# Bosphorus Chronicle Website
-The Official Website of Bosphorus Chronicle of Robert College
+The Official Website of Bosphorus Chronicle of Robert College.